NTSB: Uber Self-Driving Car Disabled Emergency Brakes Before Fatal Crash

 Uber voluntarily suspended tests of the self-driving system in Arizona following the crash, but that state’s governor subsequently suspended the company’s testing permit, Reuters reported.

-“As their investigation continues, we’ve initiated our own safety review of our self-driving vehicles program,” the company said in the article.
+“As their investigation continues, we’ve initiated our own safety review of our self-driving vehicles program,” the company said.

 While the final report may take up to a year to complete, Reuters reported that the incident is increasing calls to better regulate the self-driving industry.

-In the article, spokesmen from Pittsburgh, Pennsylvania, and Sacramento, California, said they are concerned about testing in those cities and want Uber to meet stricter regulations.

-“The NTSB report really shines a light on the importance of safety and security of vehicles, so I think it hardens our stance a little bit on safety and security,” Louis Stewart, Sacramento chief innovation officer, told Reuters.
+“The NTSB report really shines a light on the importance of safety and security of vehicles, so I think it hardens our stance a little bit on safety and security,” Louis Stewart, Sacramento’s chief innovation officer, told Reuters.